6 Types of Assessment (and How to Use Them)All Posts

 - Virtual classroom tools like Socrative or Kahoot!

 When running formative assessments in your classroom, it’s best to keep them short, easy to grade and consistent.
 Introducing students to formative assessments in a low-stakes way can help you benchmark their progress and reduce math anxiety.

 How Prodigy helps you deliver formative assessments

-Prodigy makes it easy to create, deliver and grade formative assessments that keep your students engaged with the learning process and provide you with actionable data to adjust your lesson plans.
+Prodigy makes it easy to create, deliver and grade formative assessments that help keep your students engaged with the learning process and provide you with actionable data to adjust your lesson plans.

 Use your Prodigy teacher dashboard to create an Assignment and make formative assessments easy!